Claraval

 Claraval is a Brazilian municipality located in the southwest of the state of Minas Gerais.

 Its population as of 2020 was 4,853 people living in a total area of 210 km².
 The city belongs to the meso-region of Sul e Sudoeste de Minas and to the micro-region of Passos.
 It became a municipality in 1953.

 History

 Founded as District of Garimpo das Canoas, belonging to the municipality of Ibiraci, it was elevated to the category of municipality in 1953, with the new name of Claraval.

 The origin of the toponym was an homage (Claraval being the Portuguese for Clairvaux) paid to Saint Bernard of Clairvaux, Prior of the French mother house of the Cistercians, since the year of the administrative emancipation of the town coincided with the eight hundredth anniversary of the saint's death.

 From 1968 to 2006 it also had the Territorial Abbacy of Claraval, on canonical territory split off from and later returned to the Roman Catholic Diocese of Guaxupé.

-Location
+Geography

 The city center of Claraval is located at an elevation of 745 meters in a fertile region on the state boundary with São Paulo.
 The Canoas river forms the boundary.